thegworld/gtx-browser/docs/mac/mixing_cpp_and_objc.md

 The [pimpl idiom](https://en.wikipedia.org/wiki/Opaque_pointer#C++) is a standard way to hide the implementation of a C++ class from its users, exposing nothing but an implementation pointer in the header file.
-Usually it is used for compatibility (e.g. hiding implementation details), but it's useful in Chromium for hiding the Objective-C implementation details in the `.mm` implementation file and removing them from the `.h` file which might need to be included in a different `.cc` implementation file and which thus cannot have any Objective-C
+Usually it is used for compatibility (e.g. hiding implementation details), but it's useful in GTx Browser for hiding the Objective-C implementation details in the `.mm` implementation file and removing them from the `.h` file which might need to be included in a different `.cc` implementation file and which thus cannot have any Objective-C